-Personality Powers: Played with; it's shown that Nick has a temper, but he's not nearly as hotheaded as the classic 'Fire person' is.
-Also, Sally's violent tendencies are because of her Plague infection, rather than the other way around.
-Charlie was batshit insane in the flashback arc, but seems to have since gained coherence if nothing else.
+Personality Powers: Downplayed with Nick as it's shown that Nick has a temper, but he's not nearly as hotheaded as the classic 'Fire person' is.
+Inverted with Sally as Sally's violent tendencies are because of her Plague infection, rather than the other way around.
+Inverted with Charlie as well as Charlie was batshit insane in the flashback arc, but seems to have since gained coherence if nothing else.

 Pintsized Powerhouse: Morty is positively tiny compared to the demons we've seen so far and yet has been instrumental in killing one and wiped the smirk off of Nigh Invulnerable Jericho.
 Admittedly, he's been working with Kirk, but still.

 Pointy Ears: All the elves, unsurprisingly, have long pointed ears, which is noted by Trevor as one of the differences between them and humans.
 The other being their strangely Genre Savvy, geek-like, over-the-top culture but a culture with Enforced Technology Levels that favors Magic-only tech.

 Psychic Static: Charlie is too chaotic, insane, and/or determined to be mind-controlled, even by a monster like William.
 Directly referenced.
 Heck, even his eyes and mouth are displaying TV static all the time.

 Punch Clock Villain: Azgrut appears, berates the heroes for beating up on his killer robot, and then tells them to shut up and go upstairs.
 He's so far made no effort whatsoever to stop the heroes.